CogentRedTester/mpv-search-page/README.md

     opt$    searches options
     all$    searches all

-These queries can be combined, i.e. `key$cmd$` to search multiple categories at once.
-Queries can have spaces in them, but if so they must be enclosed in brackets.

 Sending a query message without any arguments (or with only the type argument) will reopen the last search page.
+Sending a query with an empty string `""` will show all results for the selected category.

 ## Lua Patterns